Supplemental Instruction Program

 The SSU Supplemental Instruction program is committed to the University's strategic goals of promoting graduation, retention, and student success through inclusive support services.

-Supplemental Instruction and Learning Communities strive to meet the academic needs of all SSU enrolled students through weekly, informal review sessions in which students compare notes, discuss readings, develop organizational tools, and predict test items.
+Supplemental Instruction strives to meet the academic needs of all SSU enrolled students through weekly, informal review sessions in which students compare notes, discuss readings, develop organizational tools, and predict test items.
 Students learn how to integrate course content and study skills while working together.
-SI sessions are facilitated by SI Leaders; LC sessions are facilitated by LC Mentors.
+SI sessions are facilitated by SI Leaders.
 These are faculty-recommended students who have already mastered the course material and are trained to facilitate collaborative group learning.
-SI Leaders and LC Mentors attend lectures, take notes, model successful student behavior, and plan weekly study sessions.
-While SI session attendance is voluntary, LC sessions are built into the structure of the class, and are therefore mandatory, though students attending these sessions benefit in the same way as students attending SI sessions.
-We value the Supplemental Instruction program and Learning Communities as a safe, inclusive space for students to find the academic support they need.
+SI Leaders attend lectures, take notes, model successful student behavior, and plan weekly study sessions.
+We value the Supplemental Instruction program as a safe, inclusive space for students to find the academic support they need.

 Got more questions about our services?
 Check out our FAQs